burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept name = constraints;
 ```

-Atomic, Conjunction, and Disjunction Constraint expressions are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's first forms of it and fundamental for more complex constraints.
+Atomic, Conjunction, and Disjunction Constraint expressions are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's the first form of it and fundamental for more complex constraints.

 To express the actual syntactical requirements, you should use [requires](https://en.cppreference.com/w/cpp/keyword/requires) expression.
 They are harder to implement for compilers, but it's the next level.

-The **requires** specifies an expression on template parameters that evaluate a requirement (since C++20).
+The **requires** specifies an expression on template parameters that evaluates a requirement (since C++20).
 Its syntax is the following:
 ```cpp
 requires { requirements }
 ```